 When deciding where to stay in Hanoi, your budget is the foundation that will determine your entire experience.

 If you’re travelling on a tight budget, Hanoi is highly accommodating.
-In the Old Quarter—one of the best areas to stay in Hanoi—, you’ll find a massive range of affordable guesthouses, low-priced hostels, and family-run hotels that offer comfortable stays without breaking the bank.
-For just $5–$15 USD per night, you will have a clean room, a warm breakfast and freely wander through bustling markets and famous street food spots.
+In the Old Quarter, one of the best areas to stay in Hanoi, you’ll find a massive range of affordable guesthouses, low-priced hostels, and family-run hotels that offer comfortable stays without breaking the bank.
+For $5–$15 USD per night, you will have a clean room, a warm breakfast, and the freedom to wander through bustling markets and famous street-food spots.
 Therefore, it is ideal for short-term visitors or travellers with a limited budget.

 If you have an average budget, you can upgrade to charming boutique hotels or stylish apartments, located in hidden corners of the Old Quarter or near the French Quarter, known as some of the best areas to stay in Hanoi.
 You will be expected to pay around $30–$70 USD per night for stays that include beautiful decor, high-quality amenities, and sometimes even a rooftop view of the city’s twinkling lights.